2015 and 2016 Ivy League Coach Of The Year

-James Jones, who begins his 16th season at the helm of the Yale program in 2014-15, is one of the most successful coaches in Ivy League history.
-Jones’ 117 Ivy victories are the fourth most in league history, and his 209 overall wins are the third most.
-In addition, Yale has a .557 winning percentage in league games during his tenure, by far the highest in school history.
+James Jones, the Ivy League Coach of the Year in both 2015 and 2016, is one of the most successful coaches in Ivy League history.
+Jones’ 159 Ivy victories and 288 overall wins are both the third most in league history.
+In addition, Yale has a .598 winning percentage in league games during his tenure, by far the highest in school history.

-Jones, the longest tenured coach in the Ivy League, is the winningest coach in school history.
+Jones, the longest tenured coach in the Ivy League who is in his 20th season in 2018-19, is the winningest coach in school history.
 He surpassed Hall of Fame Coach Joe Vancisin, who led Yale to 204 victories, when the Bulldogs beat Holy Cross on Mar.
 22, 2014.
-Presently, only 19 other coaches in all of Division I have been at their institution longer than Jones has been at Yale.

-The Bulldogs have won at least 10 Ivy games twice during Jones’ tenure and have had a fourth-place or better finish in the Ivy League for 14 straight years.
-Jones has guided Yale to the postseason three times - the 2002 NIT and the 2012 and 2014 CollegeInsider.com Tournament.
+The Bulldogs have won at least 10 Ivy games four times during Jones’ tenure and have had a fourth-place or better finish in the Ivy League for 18 straight years.
+Jones has guided Yale to the postseason four times - the 2016 NCAA Tournament, the 2012 and 2014 CollegeInsider.com Tournament and the 2002 NIT.
 The Bulldogs reached the championship game of the CIT in 2014.

 Jones was named Yale’s 22nd head coach on Apr.
 27, 1999, and he immediately put his stamp on the program as the Bulldogs more than doubled their Division I win total from the previous season and improved to fifth place in the Ivy League.
 In 2000-2001 the turnaround continued as Yale entered the final weekend of the regular season in the hunt for the Ivy League championship.
 The captain of the 2000-01 team, Neil Yanke, signed a free agent contract with the Los Angeles Lakers in 2004.
 Jones recruited Yanke to Yale as an assistant coach and then was his head coach for two years.

-Several of Jones’ players have gone on to play professionally overseas, including Ted Smith (England), Matt Minoff (Israel), Paul Vitelli (Italy), Dominick Martin (Spain), Matt Kyle (Portugal), Caleb Holmes (Iceland), Ross Morin (Switzerland), Eric Flato (England), Greg Mangano (Spain) and Edwin Draughan (France).
+Several of Jones’ players have gone on to play professionally overseas, including Ted Smith (England), Matt Minoff (Israel), Paul Vitelli (Italy), Dominick Martin (Spain), Matt Kyle (Portugal), Caleb Holmes (Iceland), Ross Morin (Switzerland), Paul Nelson (Romania, Slovakia) Eric Flato (England), Greg Mangano (Spain, Finland), Javier Duren (Holland), Edwin Draughan (France, Switzerland), Nick Victor (Norway), Brandon Sherrod (Italy), Armani Cotton (Germany) and Justin Sears (Germany).
 In addition, Alex Zampier (NBA D-League), Travis Pinick (NBA D-League) and Reggie Willhite (NBA D-League) have had professional opportunities in the United States.